-From domestic champions to European giants - here is the story behind one of the world's biggest soccer clubs.
+From domestic champions to European giants - here is the story behind one of the world's biggest football clubs.

 Despite being founded back in 1892, Liverpool had to wait 80 years before becoming a significant force.
 It was in the 1970s when the Reds began claiming major domestic and international honours on a regular basis.